SagePayments/Sage-Exchange-Desktop/Docs/README.md

  </div>

+ Click the shortcut to launch SED 2.0.

-## <a name="Installation"></a>Installation
+## <a name="Installation"></a>Installation Details
-The following sections provide details about installing SED 2.0 and distributing applications that use the SED 2.0 API:
+The following sections provide information about installing, updating, and uninstalling SED 2.0, and provide details needed for distributing applications that use the SED 2.0 API:

 1. [Components](#Components)
 1. [Dependencies](#Dependencies)